 Trauma centers treat the most serious injuries from which a person may be at risk for loss of life or limb.
 After providing initial care, the trauma team continues its involvement with the patient in critical care areas and specialized services.
 Both Memorial and St. John's continue to operate emergency departments as part of the system with seriously, injured patients directed to the SITC Level I designated hospital.
 Pediatric trauma patients are taken to St. John's because of the pediatric intensive care facility.
 Burn patients are taken to the Regional Burn Center at Memorial.

-Please browse this web site to learn more about the Southern Illinois Trauma Center.
 Please use the available links to submit comments or request information about the trauma center and the services provided.

 Informational Phone Number: 217-545-5183